[Developers]

 • Constant-Time Signature Verification: All webhook signatures are compared in constant time to prevent timing-based attacks that could distinguish valid from invalid signatures.

-• Portable Credentials: Provider secrets are stored per-tenant in the database, not in platform environment variables, reducing the surface for cross-tenant credential leaks and enabling secure multi-tenant isolation.
+• Portable Credentials: Provider secrets are stored per-tenant, reducing the surface for cross-tenant credential leaks and enabling secure multi-tenant isolation.

 • Webhook Authentication: Every inbound webhook is authenticated against the provider's shared secret or HMAC signature before the payload is normalised or persisted, preventing spoofed messages.